7 Managing the Greenbone Operating System¶

 Note

-In addition to scheduled backups, backups can also be performed manually.
+In addition to automatic backups, backups can also be performed manually.
 There are two different backup types with different use cases:

 Depending on the backup location configured in Chapter 7.2.5, the incremental backups are stored remotely or locally.